milahu/hocr-editor-qt/doc/ai-prompt.md

 Ctrl + + = zoom in
 Ctrl + - = zoom out
 Ctrl + 0 = reset zoom to "fit width"

+---

+ok, now when i doubleclick a word, it should select all text in the QLineEdit widget, so i can replace the whole word

+---

+> also focus the QLineEdit automatically

+yes